mariamelwirish/lost-and-found/README.md

 ## Important Notes
 - Never commit `.env` files to git
-- Get SendGrid API key from team lead for email functionality
+- Use SendGrid API key for email functionality
 - Use AUB email addresses (@aub.edu.lb or @mail.aub.edu) for registration